IlarionHalushka/ilarionhalushka.github.io/next_posts/2022-01-13-Missing-Parts-From-The-Clean-Code-Book.markdown

 * Meaningful commit messages, and branch names.

-* Squash commits it makes sense.
+* Squash commits when it makes sense.
   There is no use in commits with message "address code review comments" or "fix tests".

 * Culture of code reviews.
 Some people say that code reviews are not needed